 San Fermin, the brainchild of Brooklyn-based classically trained producer and composer Ellis Ludwig-Leone, is a deliciously brilliant fusion band.
 You can find them blending contemporary-classical sounds with stylistically new, baroque chamber-pop.
 Operatic fused pop vocals are included, provided by Allen Tate, and the women of synth-pop favorites Lucius.

-San Fermin is a breath of air from a land you didn’t realize was so important to your well-being.
-They produce a very intelligent, mature, well rounded sound with elements of all shapes and sizes.
-It sounds as if every song on both albums, their first self titled San Fermin and recently released Jackrabbit, with vocals provided by Charlene Kaye this time, as opposed to Lucius, is a lesson music you weren’t aware you needed.
+The group is a breath of fresh air from a land you didn’t realize was so important to your well-being.
+They produce a very intelligent, mature, well-rounded sound with elements of all shapes and sizes.
+It sounds as if every song on both albums, their first self-titled San Fermin and Jackrabbit, with vocals provided by Charlene Kaye this time, as opposed to Lucius, is a music lesson you weren’t aware you needed.
 A bridge between Owen Pallet / Final Fantasy-like violin strings and deep, baritone vocals paired with wide-ranging soprano vocals as well.

 Their newest album, Belong, brings an even sharper focus into the already skilled chamber-pop from the first two records.
 The two lead singers, Kaye and Tate, are the perfect balance of deep and angelic throughout the 13 tracks.
 The whole album feels like a warm summer breeze that engulfs your whole body.

 It’s music that makes you simultaneously sad and happy, crying for whatever reason.
 They’re like a futuristic retro chamber band.
 San Fermin could easily double as a cinematic masterpiece for a range of films or one to score your own life.
 They’re a tough band to pick apart, it’s better if you see and hear them in the flesh to feel all of the emotions and happiness yourself.